Homeless man found dead in Tribeca does not appear to have been shot, as first suspected: NYPD

 Further tests will have to be done by the city Medical Examiner’s office to determine if the 43-year-old man was the victim of a homicide — and if so, if he was the victim of a suspected serial killer believed responsible for shooting two other homeless men, one fatally, in Manhattan on Saturday, and three more, one fatally, in Washington, D.C., earlier this month.

-Mayor Adams spoke with Washington, DC, Mayor Muriel Bowser Sunday night and the two leaders issued a joint statement.
+Mayor Eric Adams spoke with Washington, D.C., Mayor Muriel Bowser Sunday night and the two leaders issued a joint statement.

 “The two of us spoke about how our teams can coordinate and help one another, and we are calling on everyone in our cities to look at the images of the suspect and report any information, however small, that may be useful,” they said.